IRL2/nanover-docs/source/tutorials/vrclient.rst

 .. admonition:: Key point

     For a **wireless setup** you will need to have a strong and stable internet connection that allows communication over the network.
-    This option is often incompatible with public / institutional networks.
+    Note that this option is often not possible with public & institutional networks (e.g. Eduroam).
+    Instead, you can use your mobile hotspot.
+In this case, please ensure that all devices are connected to the hotspot, including the computer running the NanoVer server and your VR headset(s).

 .. admonition:: Key definition